Brad Raffensperger: 2024 election

+2026 Georgia gubernatorial campaign

+On September 17, 2025, Raffensperger announced his candidacy for the Republican nomination for Governor of Georgia in the 2026 election.

 Electoral history

 Personal life

 Raffensperger and his wife, Tricia, have three children and two grandchildren.
 Raffensperger is a member of the North Point Community Church.

 Raffensperger has four siblings.
 Donald Trump has falsely claimed that Raffensperger has a brother, Ron, who "works for China", but Raffensperger's only brother is not named Ron and does not work for or in China.
 There is a Huawei executive named Ron Raffensperger, but they are not related.